suitenumerique/integration/packages/integration/README.md

 It's a vite app.

-To start, `npm install` a first time and copy the example env file: `cp .env.example .env`.
+To start, `npm install` a first time.
 Make sure the API env var targets a running API.
 If you don't want to use the production one, you can run one locally easily: the API is exposed via the `/website` server, go check the README there.

 Then, run the local dev server with `npm run dev`.